6amir6hosein6/LSTM-for-market-volatility-detection/README.md

 # LSTM-for-stock-price-volatility-detection
 Volatility plays crucial roles in financial markets, such as in derivative pricing, portfolio risk management, and hedging strategies.
 Therefore, accurate prediction of volatility is critical.

+We will be utilizing a comprehensive data set comprising bitcoin price fluctuations across various timeframes.
+This data will be divided into distinct buckets and inputted into a Recurrent Neural Network (RNN)

 ## Performance:
 <p align="center">